 Lectures, recitations, and laboratory exercises dealing with the general principles of chemistry.
 The first and second terms are devoted to the preparation and properties of substances and to the fundamental laws and theories of chemistry.
 The laboratory instruction includes gravimetric and volumetric chemical measurements as well as qualitative analysis for common elements.

 Text: General Chemistry, Pauling; Introductory Quantitative Analysis, Swift.
-Instructors: Johnston, Swift, Pauling, Bergman, Rhinesmith, and Assistants.
+Instructors: Davidson, Pauling, other staff members, and assistants.